alistairenoiprasit/cse3150-week-1-hw/README.md

 AI Declaration:
 The github workflow automation (including automating compiling in pytest) was done using ChatGPT and is unrelated to course materials.
-(I just want to automate tests for pull requests).
+(I just want to automate the tests for pull requests).